8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 How Many Wineries Are Around Keuka Lake?

-Keuka Lake is home to approximately 20 wineries, including renowned producers and small family-owned estates.
+Keuka Lake is home to about 20 wineries, including renowned producers and small family-owned estates.

 Many of the wineries in the Finger Lakes, including the ones around Keuka Lake, are open year-round.
 Just be sure to check their website before stopping by in the off-season.

-Do You Need Reservations for keuka lake wineries?
+Do You Need Reservations for wineries on keuka lake?

 Not all Keuka Lake wineries require a reservation.
 But it’s a wise move to make one, especially on weekends and holidays.